 - A warning that once you commit an evil act, no matter how small, you are easier to be tempted or otherwise persuaded to commit more and more evil.

 For obvious reasons, almost mandatory in Start of Darkness stories.
-See Moral Event Horizon for when someone commits an act so heinous and unforgivable that he is now unquestionably evil, and often marks the end point of this character arc.
+See Moral Event Horizon for when someone commits an act so heinous and unforgivable that he is now unquestionably evil, and often marks the endpoint of this character arc.
 See also Had to Come to Prison to Be a Crook, which is when one of the reasons for falling is spending time in jail, and This Is Your Brain on Evil, for when performing an evil act is akin to drug intoxication, and thus very likely to provoke this trope.
-A common way of subverting this is for the character to make a Sudden Principled Stand, when it becomes clear that the character has found a foothold on the seemingly slippery slope and will sink no further.
+A common way of subverting this is for the character to make a Sudden Principled Stand when it becomes clear that the character has found a foothold on the seemingly slippery slope and will sink no further.
 Do not confuse with Jumping Off the Slippery Slope, which is when someone on the same side of the heroes but on a morally gray path commits an evil act to prove the rightness of the heroes' path.

 - Lelouch and Suzaku in Code Geass become more and more radical during the show's progress, although their goals were noble and successful.

 - Sasuke didn't just slide down the slippery slope, he grabbed the sled Itachi stupidly gave him on the way to the edge so he could get down faster.
 First, he betrayed the village by joining Orochimaru just so he could get strong enough to kill Itachi.
 He at least had some qualms about killing at this point, refusing to kill Naruto in order to unlock the Mangekyo Sharingan, and even during his training he left his opponents alive, simply stating that the only one he wants to kill is Itachi.
-Later on, after Itachi dies at the end of their battle, he learns that Itachi massacred their clan under orders from four of the higher ups (one of which was against it but overruled) in order to stop a civil war that could develop into a world war.
+Later on, after Itachi dies at the end of their battle, he learns that Itachi massacred their clan under orders from four of the higher-ups (one of which was against it but overruled) in order to stop a civil war that could develop into a world war.
 Naturally, Sasuke decides that the entire village has to die because of this.
-By the time he reaches Konoha, he is not above cold-blooded murder of even his allies just to accomplish his goals.
+By the time he reaches the Kage Summit, he is not above cold-blooded murder of even his allies just to accomplish his goals.

 - And he gets worse!
 Regardless of his statements of genocide, at first he tried to protect the friends that helped him on his revenge quest.
 Later, however, he'd gotten to the point that anyone who inconveniences him or his goal must be abandoned or killed.
 Poor Karin.
+He then later tries to kill Naruto after deciding to become a Shadow Dictator so that the world will fight him instead of each other, but is beaten by Naruto and made to see sense finally.

 - In Saint Beast, Zeus' slip starts with overthrowing the old gods, which he feels a measure of regret about, but thanks (in part) to Lucifer's support, by the time Judas suggests purging the evil angels in heaven, Zeus has basically lost it and keeps getting worse.